-ng cash flow plus Investing cash flows generated from the sale of property assets including through ubscription of units in a trust.
+What is the Percentage of financi al component payable for other executive KMP (other than the MD and CFO) financial and non-financial Profit - 37.5% of total STI Award component of the STI Award for other executive KMP and how is it applied?
+Achievement STI Award Below base profit 0% Between base profit and target profit Pro-rata award on a straight-line basis between 50% and 100% target profit Pro rata award equal to the percentage over upper target to a maximum of 50% of total fixed remuneration in cash with outperformance against the profit target recognised by the grant of rights or shares over the LTI plans performance period Operating cash flow - 37.5% Achievement STI Award Below Base Cash Flow 0% Between Base Cash Flow and Target Cash Flow.
+Straight line between 50% and 100% The Cash Base and Tar get is set in the same manner as for the MD and CFO. development claim bene This KPI considers a s ling Products division the cash measure used is based on divisional EBITDA, research and efits achieved, changes in Days Sales Outstanding (DSO's) and inventory movements in the year. trong focus on cash generation through improved cash collections and inventory management Building Products executives and the wider management team.
 The remaining 25% of a ny STI Award is subject to the achievement of challenging non-financial measures.
-What is the financial and Percentage of financial component payable for other executive KMP (other than the MD and CFO) non-financial Profit - 37.5% of total \$ STI Award component of the STI Award Achievement STI Award for Other Below base profit 0% Executives and how is it applied?
-Between base profit and target profit Pro-rata award on a straight-line basis between 50% and 100% target profit Pro rata award equal to the percentage over upper target to a maximum of 50% of total fixed remuneration in cash with outperformance against the profit target recognised by the grant of rights or shares over the LTI plans performance period Operating cash flow - 37.5% Achievement STI Award Below Base Cash Flow 0% Between Base Cash Flow and Target Cash Flow.
-Straight line between 50% and 100% The Cash Base and Target is set in the same manner as for the MD and CFO.
-The remaining 25% of any STI Award is subject to the achievement of challenging non-financial measures.
-There is no upside available against cash and non-financial measures.
-When and how is MD and CFO the STI Award assessed?
-At the end of the financial year the Remuneration Committee assesses actual performance against their respective KPIs set at the beginning of the financial year and recommends the STI quantum to be paid to the individuals for approval by the Board.
-These assessment methods have been chosen as they provide the Remuneration Committee with an objective assessment of each individual's performance.
-Other Executives At the end of the financial year the MD assesses the executives' actual performance against their respective KPIs set at the beginning of the financial year and determines the STI quantum to be paid to the senior executives.
-The MD provides these assessments to the Remuneration Committee annually for review and approval.
-Is quality of earnings a relevant factor in assessing STI The Remuneration Committee and the MD have the discretion to consider the quality of earnings achieved including any significant items, acquisitions and divestments and one-off events/abnormal/non-recurring items in determining whether the financial KPIs have been achieved, wherever and whenever this is considered appropriate for linking remuneration reward to Company performance.
-Awards?
+There is no upside avail able against cash and non-financial measures.
+When and how is MD and CFO the STI Award assessed? al year the Remuneration and Nomination Committee assesses actual performance against their the beginning of the financial year and recommends the STI quantum to be paid to the individuals d.
+These assessment meth individual's performance nods have been chosen as they provide the Committee with an objective assessment of each e.
+Other executive KMP At the end of the financial year the MD assesses the executive KMP's actual performance against their respective KPIs set at the beginning of the financial year and determines the STI quantum to be paid to the executive KMP.
+The MD provides these assessments to the Remuneration and Nomination Committee annually for review and approval.
+Is quality of earnings a relevant factor in assessing STI Awards?
+The Remuneration and Nomination Committee and the MD have the discretion to consider the quality of earnings achieved including any significant items, acquisitions and divestments and one-off events/abnormal/non-recurring items determining whether the financial KPIs have been achieved, wherever and whenever this is considered appropriate for linking remuneration reward to Company performance.
 The MD and CFO have 12.5% of their STI at risk in relation to quality of earnings and RONTA.
-Can the Board clawback STI Awards?
-The Board and the Remuneration Committee have discretion about the remuneration outcomes wherever and whenever this is considered appropriate.
-This discretion also applies in the event of financial misstatement, reputational damage and/or evidence of misconduct.
+Can the Board clawback STI Awards? and whenever this is con uneration and Nomination Committee have discretion about the remuneration outcomes wherever nsidered appropriate.
+This discretion also applies in the event of financial misstatement, d/or evidence of misconduct.

 8.3.
-Long Term Incentives (LTI) for FY 2022
+Long Term Incentives (LTI) for FY 2023